Bug report #17475

 If you won't find gaps in those places, could you please attach a sample dataset with the affected area?

-#4 Updated by Borys Jurgiel over 2 years ago
+#4 Updated by Borys Jurgiel about 5 years ago

 - Status changed from Open to Closed